 A description of your symptoms and a physical exam may not be enough to diagnose a gastrointestinal condition.
-At her gastroenterology practice, with offices in Newport Beach and Irvine, California, Shahla Rah, MD, FACG, performs a colonoscopy to evaluate your large intestines to confirm or rule out a suspected gastrointestinal disease.
+At her gastroenterology practice, with an office in Newport Beach, California, Shahla Rah, MD, FACG, performs a colonoscopy to evaluate your large intestines to confirm or rule out a suspected gastrointestinal disease.
 She also performs the diagnostic test to screen for colon cancer.
 To schedule a consultation with this board-certified gastroenterologist, call the office, or request an appointment online.

 A colonoscopy is an examination of the lining of your colon and rectum, also known as your large intestines.
 Dr. Rah performs your colonoscopy using a thin, flexible tube outfitted with a camera referred to as a colonoscope.
 During the exam, she slowly guides the scope through your large intestines and closely evaluates the tissue looking for abnormalities.

 Dr. Rah may recommend a colonoscopy for many reasons.
 She may suggest the exam to determine the underlying cause of your gastrointestinal symptoms, such as diarrhea, blood in your stool, or abdominal pain.

 The colonoscopy is also recommended as a screening tool for colon cancer.
 Everyone 50 and older needs to have a colon cancer screening.
 During the screening test, if Dr. Rah finds any polyps, which are abnormal growths that form in the lining of your large intestines, she removes them.
 Though rarely cancerous, certain types of polyps can turn into cancer and removing them may reduce your risk of colon cancer.